 If you own your own home, you can't claim Housing Benefit.
-However, you may be eligible for Support for a Mortgage Interest Loan as part of Pension Credit.
-Our factsheet Pension Credit has more information.
+However, you may be eligible for a Support for Mortgage Interest Loan as part of Pension Credit.
+For more information go to www.gov.uk/support-for-mortgage-interest.